The snow piles up and then melts, and then piles up and then melts again. And then the temperatures drop.

-Enter salt, a Northeast Ohio ice melting savior.
+Enter salt, an ice melting savior.
 Salt, as well as ice melt, are products that can keep that ice from building by lowering the freezing point of water.
-But which one is better?
-Here are the differences between rock salt and ice melt so you can understand which one makes more sense for use at your commercial property.
+But which one is better, ice melt or salt?
+Here are the differences between rock salt and ice melt so you can understand which one makes more sense for your commercial property.

 Rock Salt vs. Ice Melt